evazhang612/sokt-landing/index.md

 I'm currently working on a few projects for 2020.
 When choosing work, I prioritize people and amount of learning (which is often linked to the people).

 Websites are great, but there's always something special about chatting in person.
 I always find it refreshing to hear new perspectives - feel free to reach out by email!
+You can also leave anonymous feedback for me [here](https://evazhang.com/feedback).